 If we share a home with a beloved cat, we’ll likely have the opportunity to engage in cat-care interactions that may be a challenge, a perceived challenge, or unfamiliar.
 If we are giving our cat a pill for the first time, we may have preconceptions about how the pill-giving event is going to transpire.
 We may assume the worst.
 We could be riding in the car with our cat for the first time, clipping claws, or giving subcutaneous fluids.
-And if we’re not mindful and we assume the worst outcome, our body and our actions will betray us, and our cat will pick up on our own vibe, potentially creating more stress for the cat and for us.
+And if we’re not mindful and we assume the worst outcome, our body and our actions will betray us, and our cat will pick up on our vibe, potentially creating more stress for the cat and for us.

 We humans can create an entire good or bad story about an action before we carry out that action.
 We have busy and untrained minds and imaginations that can spin into many directions.
 Guess what?
 We tighten our bodies, stop breathing, picture bad outcomes, and approach the needed action with aggression, clumsiness, nervousness, or fear.
 Our cats pick up on this.
 If we assume that something we need to do to our cat (giving a pill, for example, or clipping claws) is going to go badly, then we’ll proceed with ingrained tension, and chances are that our cats will pick up on this.
-How can we make sure that we make cat care, and our cat interactions in general, a fear free experience for both human and cat?
+How can we ensure that we make cat care, and our cat interactions in general, a Fear Free experience for both human and cat?

 Put those expectations out of your mind.

 Remind yourself that you can never really know the outcome of something you want to carry out.
 Try to enter into each experience without assuming the worst.
 If your cat had a bad experience taking a pill, that doesn’t mean that the cat will always have the same experience.
 Believe that you can swing the outcome in a different (better) direction by modifying your thoughts and your actions.
 If it’s too much of a stretch to picture a positive outcome, try not picturing any outcome.
 Instead, keep your mind in the present moment.